DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 ### Add an "Item Details" view

-1. Implement a Web API service endpoint that serves the author's photo based on the post's ID.
+1. Implement a Web API service endpoint to serve the author's photo based on post ID information.

    First, add the `Photo` property to the `ApplicationUser` persistent class: